-The Pfeiffer Center offers a variety of farm-based education, gardening, and experiential environmental education programs for children.
+The Pfeiffer Center offers a variety of programs for children.
 We serve diverse communities and often bring together children who do not meet in other school or social settings.
 All our activities for children help build the future health of the earth by encouraging an attitude of reverence and joy toward nature and all its beings.

 Neighbor to Neighbor